-In Figure 44, the f variable represents a real-number quantity, so we use f and 1 - f for the weights in the interpolation.
+In Figure 43, the f variable represents a real-number quantity, so we use f and 1 - f for the weights in the interpolation.
 On the algorithm above, fixed-point arithmetic is used.
-The variable frac is an unsigned integer representing the fraction f.
-Thus 1 - f becomes 512 - frac.
-After the sum of products, 256, representing 0.5 real-number, is added to the sum, then the sum is right-shifted by 9 bits to get back to the integer chroma representation.
+The variable f is an unsigned integer representing the fraction f.
+Thus 1 - f becomes 512 - f is an unsigned representing 0.5 real-number, is added to the sum, then the sum is right-shifted by 9 bits to get back to the integer chroma representation.